 A great winter coat is more than a staple, it can represent a significant investment—one that bad weather conditions can wreak havoc on.
 When this happens, don't feel down!
-With the proper care and easy maintenance, your down, fiber fill, and synthetic blend coats can make it through the longest of winters and still look fresh.
+With the proper care and easy maintenance you can learn how to wash items such as; down alternative jackets, polyester puffer jackets, Burberry quilted jackets, fiber fill, and synthetic blend coats can make it through the longest of winters and still look fresh.
 For best results, follow our washing steps once a season, and always before seasonal storage.

 Kiss Stains Goodbye

 Use Stain Solution to pretreat and remove stains before laundering.
 The Stain Solution is formulated to break down red wine, coffee/tea, ink, grass, blood, and old, set-in stains such as pit stains.

 Apply Stain Solution directly to the stain and work into the fabric using your finger or the Stain Brush.
 Focus on susceptible areas such as the inner lining, sleeves, collar, pockets, and hem.

 When you can't launder the item, such as a nonwashable hood, jacket, fur trim, leather, and "dry clean only" items, spot treat using the The Wash & Stain Bar.
 Wet the bar with cool water and gently work a lather into the stain.
 Wipe the area clean with a damp Lint-Free Cleaning Cloth.

 Bid Odors Farewell

 To remove strong odors such as smoke, body oils, mildew, and more, soak your jacket with ¼ cup of Scented Vinegar and cool water for 30 minutes.